Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-OhZRue9DsJY.md

 ### Transcript

-> what quality of life updates can we hope for the next update so we're actually gonna be teasing a little bit some of the quality of life features that's coming this week this thursday i believe
+> what quality of life updates can we hope for the next update so we're actually gonna be teasing a little bit some of the quality of life features that's coming this week this thursday I believe